awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-example-deployment-pkg.md

 The following is example Node\.js code that receives Kinesis event records as input and processes them\.
 For illustration, the code writes some of the incoming event data to CloudWatch Logs\.

-Follow the instructions to create a AWS Lambda function deployment package\.
+Follow the instructions to create an AWS Lambda function deployment package\.

 1. Open a text editor, and then copy the following code\.